”You survived the relationship. You will survive the recovery.”

 So how do you get over them?

 Right now you may hate them, you know they stole from you, mentally and some physically abused you, lied to you, cheated on you, yet you’ve been back and forth a few times, you now see that they are a narcissist and you just can not Stop thinking about them.

 It’s incredibly annoying, I know it all too well I’ve been through it also.

-Your pride and ego have taken a massive blow, that you let them get away with so much, that you put all that time and effort into yourself to change to who they wanted you to be and they still didn’t care for your thoughts or feelings, that they sold you a dream and then delivered you a nightmare, yet you went back for more, you tried to help them, and at every turn, they twisted it back onto why you were at fault, you feel bad within yourself that you allowed them to treat you that way, you also feel horrible for those moments you reacted to them at times.
+Your pride and ego have taken a massive blow, that you let them get away with so much, that you put all that time and effort into yourself to change to who they wanted you to be.
+They still didn’t care for your thoughts or feelings, that they sold you a Dream and then delivered you a nightmare.
+Yet, you went back for more, you tried to help them, and at every turn, they Twist it back onto why you were at fault, you feel bad within yourself that you allowed them to treat you that way, you also feel horrible for those moments you Reacted to them at times.